Programme Outline

 - Health and wellness framework

-Please feel free to contact us by phone, email or private message us on Facebook for a chat about your study options.
-You can also visit our Taradale campus at any time to view EIT’s facilities.
+Please feel free to contact us to chat about your study options.
+You can also visit any of our campuses or learning centres at any time to view our facilities.

 As a graduate of the NZ Certificate in Sport, Recreation and Exercise (Multi-sector) [Level 3] you will be able to work under supervision, assisting in the delivery of a range of sport, recreation and exercise activities, programmes and/or events to meet the needs of individuals, groups and/or communities.